|2 wheel smart robot chassis|

 I've used these motors with L298N as well as L9110s motor controllers.
 Both work great.
 The L298N is bigger and really over specced for these little motors so the L9110s is more than capable of driving them.

 The cheap L9110s board only has one GND connection and assuming using a different power supply for the motors and the controller (Pi/Arduino) you'll need to tie the GND from the different power supplies, the controller and the L9110s together.
 I usually use one of the additional GND pins on the controller.
 Arduino Uno has three GND pins, the Arduino Nano has 2 and the Raspberry Pi has 8.

 |L9110s - only one GND connection|

 I've heard reports that as the gears are plastic they can be shredded.
 A lot of fast reversing with a decent power supply can put the cogs under a lot of strain.
 This is one of the main compromises for the price.
-So, either limit the speed at which the motors can change direction or be ready for needing to replace the gears.
+So, either limit the speed at which the motors can change direction or be ready to replace the motors.

 These little yellow motors look like they're all the same, but the gearing inside them can be different.
 If you do need a replacement motor you may not get the same gearing ratio which would affect the ability of your robot to go in a straight line or just move consistently.

 Even with all this I think these kits are a great start.
 They're easy to put together.
 Reliable (enough), powerful (enough) and cheap so a great place to start.

 Add an Arduino Nano and an L9110s with a small breadboard to connect everything together and you have a capable platform to develop from for less than £10.00.